KablamoOSS/kombustion/documentation/content/api/cli.md

 _Add a [plugin](/concepts/plugin) to your project._

-This command takes one positional argument, that must be a Github repository url, with a release.
+- Takes one positional argument, that must be a Github repository url, with a release.

 ```bash
 # Arguments